haxamxam/FlaskCRUDApp/README.md

 # FlaskCRUDApp
-Simple Python CRUD application using Flask Framework.
+Simple Python CRUD application using Flask Framework and SQLite